Classic and Easy Outfits for a September Trip to Italy

 At night it would get cooler, so a sweater or jacket should be on your packing list!
 I wore jeans out a few times, and would just throw a cute blouse on top.

 I wore a lot of dark colors in Rome & Florence, but since Sorrento was more of a beach town I wore a lot of white.
-This lace white dress is a favorite of mine (it’s super old, so I don’t have a link), and it worked out perfectly for a dinner on the water in Sorrento.
+This lace white dress is a favorite of mine (it’s super old, so I don’t have a link), and it worked out perfectly for a dinner on the water in Sorrento.ย I would definitely go for lighter clothes if you’re visiting southern Italy.

-I ended up wearing just about everything I packed, which is a first for me!
+I ended up wearing just about everything I packed and didn’t forget any important items.
 I did run out of underwear on the last day…so make sure you pack plenty!
 Plus, I had a few spills and messes along the way, so it’s always good to have a few extra tops in your bag too.
 You should have seen the laundry when we got back.
 Oh boy!

 Mix & Match Neutrals